brendel-group/mission_db/README.md

 ```

 ### Create an user
-For authentication purposes, you need to create an user:
+For authentication purposes, you need to create a user:
 ```sh
 cd backend
 python cli.py